About the Journal

 Focus and Scope

-The African Journal of Governance and Development is a multidisciplinary publication that seeks to bring academic researchers from beyond territorial and regional boundaries to share scientific knowledge focused on the interface of governance and development.
-This biannual, peer reviewed journal aims at providing space for sharing and debating issues of social, political and economic development not only for academic consumption, but also for policy considerations.
+The African Journal of Governance and Development (AJGD) is a multidisciplinary publication that seeks to bring academic researchers from beyond territorial and regional boundaries to share scientific knowledge focused on the interface of governance and development.
+The Journal aims to provide a platfrom for sharing and debating social, political and economic development issues for scholalry use and for policy consideration.
+AJGD is a peer-reviewed journal and publishes biannually.

 On receipt of a manuscript, the Managing Editors submit it to the Review Editors who do the initial screening to establish the suitability of the manuscript for the journal.